 Ultimately what all this adds up to is a drop in your team’s productivity levels.
 Not only does this harm your team’s development, but it can also harm the company’s bottom line.

-The estimated cost of poor communication is $26,041 per employee each year – according to the Holmes Report in 2011.
+The estimated cost of office miscommunication is $26,041 per employee each year – according to the Holmes Report in 2011.

-Couple this with the regularity that technological miscommunication occurs, as the recent research cited above (and detailed below), has unearthed, and you can see why every team needs to make improving communication a priority.
+Couple this with the regularity that technological office miscommunication occurs, as the recent research cited above (and detailed below), has unearthed, and you can see why every team needs to make improving communication a priority.

-Well over half of US workers have committed a miscommunication in the workplace
+Well over half of US workers have committed an office miscommunication in the workplace

 56% of the 1,500 US workers surveyed said they had committed a workplace miscommunication of some form.